kedanco/100-days-kallaway-log/README.md

 I still think it's pretty amazing how some stuff are built into browsers that most sites dont totally utilize.
 Should build a few projects revolving around these for fun :)

 **Link to work:**

+### Day 22 : 26th January Friday, 2018

+**Today's Progress:** Javascript30 Day 21, E-commerce

+**Thoughts:** Today's js30 project was about geolocating speed and compass!
+Unfortunately, this required a phone simulation to carry out, and I haven't got around to doing it.. the code was pretty short and simple to understand though!

+Continued to do my Rails project, and I spent a good time solving basic routing errors (sounds like first few weeks of bootcamp), but just some reading up got me to understand what I missed out in my project.
+Sometimes the things I miss out are things that were handled by other group members in previous projects.

+I took quite a long time to style the forms, but at least most of the CSS were re-applicable.
+I haven't even touched all the back-end stuff yet, damn!

+**Link to work:**